All Episodes

 And what do you do?

-Do you just let it blow past without addressing it, then you can look like a coward, or like you're too stupid to even know when you've been a little bit insulted, right?
+Then you kind of look like a coward or like you're too stupid to even know when you've been a little bit insulted, right?

-Insulted just a little bit, just a little bit.
+Insulted just a little bit.

 Get your shine.